Today’s Wonder of the Day was inspired by Watson. Watson Wonders, “Are there any people living in Antarctica?” Thanks for WONDERing with us, Watson!

 If you're wondering where the coldest permanently-inhabited place on Earth is, it's Oymyakon in the Siberia area of Russia.
 Oymyakon has an annual average temperature of just 3° F. The coldest month — January — boasts an average temperature of -51° F.

 Oymyakon, which sits about 200 miles south of the Arctic Circle, is home to over 200,000 people.
-Schools there only close when the temperature dips below -61° F. Some people leave their vehicles running all day long to make sure they're drivable when they need them!
+Schools there only close when the temperature dips below -61° F. Some people leave their vehicles running all day long to make sure they're ready when they need them!